 The lightbox ID, which can be any number between zero and 31, determines the grouping for the lightbox.
 If you want to group the display frequency of a lightbox with other Monetate lightboxes, then choose an ID that matches those lightboxes.
 If a customer qualifies for more than one experience with the same ID, then the experience with the highest priority appears.

 If you want a lightbox to remain independent of any grouping, ensure that its ID is different from all other Monetate lightboxes.
-If two lightboxes have the same ID and are running concurrently, then visitors who qualify only see the lightbox with a higher experience priority.
-If the lightboxes have different IDs and a visitor qualifies for both, then they could see both lightboxes in the same session.
+If two lightboxes have the same ID and are running concurrently, then customers who qualify only see the lightbox with a higher experience priority.
+If the lightboxes have different IDs and a customer qualifies for both, then they could see both lightboxes in the same session.

 Lightbox Session